 Randi, you're here!
 The Lost Continent where the Mana Fortress sleeps has risen to the surface!
 The Republic has come to keep the Empire from getting to the Fortress.
 It seems that there is an ancient city underneath this Palace.
 We have no choice but to get there.

-When did Jema find out about this ancient city, and why is he telling us about it now?
 We can conjecture that the Mana Fortress was stored somewhere in this ancient city, but the script offers us no help on how any of this fits together.

 Speaking of the Mana Fortress, here's the biggest plot hole among all plot holes---if it was "smashed" by the Mana Sword in the ancient war, how is it still in perfect condition at the time of Secret of Mana?
 The characters refer to the Mana Fortress, so it is unlikely that there is more than one.
 Did the Empire repair the entire thing in the span of a few hours?
 Or was the Fortress not obliterated, just merely captured?